X

 • Regular Updates: The plugin is regularly updated to patch security vulnerabilities and maintain compatibility with the latest WordPress versions.

-Google Analytics 4 (GA4) is not a replacement for Google Analytics (GA) but the newest version.
+Google Analytics 4 (GA-4) is not a replacement for Universal Analytics per se, but the newest version.
 GA4 offers advanced features and a more user-centric approach to tracking data.
 Learn more here: Google Analytics 4 vs Universal Analytics: Full Comparison.

 Do I have to own the domain to set up Google Analytics?